schubergphilis/terraform-aws-mcaf-service-quotas-manager/README.md

 1. Collection of service quotas and metrics per configured account, storing usage metrics centrally.
 Usage metrics can be derived from CloudWatch or AWS Config.
 The latter obviously requires AWS Config to be enabled in your target account.

+1. Automated discovery of used services by querying AWS Cost Explorer.

 1. Management of alarms on your service quotas with configurable thresholds per quota.
 Alarms can be disabled by omitting the alerting config.

 1. Optionally an SNS topic can be provided as alarm action.